-In conformity with state regulations, school is in session 180 days unless an emergency forces its closing.
+In conformity with South Carolina State law, school is in session 180 days unless an emergency forces its closing.
 Regular attendance is essential to successful performance in school.
 All absences must be excused through written communication.
 If a student is absent, a parent should (1) call the school office or (2) email the school office and homeroom teacher by 9:00AM.
 On the first day that students return to school after being absent, they must present to their homeroom teacher a written communication excusing their absence from their parent.
 This written communication must list the child's full name, date(s) and reason for absence, and include the parent's signature.
 Also, any incident of a communicable disease must be reported to the school office.
 To be counted present, students must attend at least half of the school day.
 Regular attendance is required to participate in school related activities held after normal school hours.
 Students who miss school will not able to participate in sports and performances that evening.
 Students absent for more than ten days run the risk of being ineligible for promotion (SC Policy).
 In order to be counted present for a school day, the student must attend at least half a day (minimum of 3 hours).
 Otherwise, a student is considered absent.
 When students reach their absence limit of ten (10) days, they must bring a written doctor's excuse for every absence beyond that.
+Per South Carolina State law, if a child misses over 10 days without a medical excuse, the school has the right to retain the child for the next school year.
+Students missing more than 10 days (unexcused) are considered truant.
+Students are required by compulsory attendance law to be in school and therefore the school will refer truancy to DSS/legal authorities.